jjvanzon/JJs-Reference-Architecture/code-style.md

 Reason:
 It would be nice to see the variable type in the code line instead of `var`.

-There may be a few exceptions, where var may be preferred, when the type is sort of obvious, or it might be more readable.
+There may be a few exceptions, where var may be preferred.
+For instance when the type is sort of obvious, or it might be more readable.

 #### Anonymous Types